Compare National Bank Mortgage Rates in Canada

 National Bank’s All‑In‑One™ Home Equity line of credit lets homeowners buy a home and access repaid principal to finance other projects without needing to apply for a separate loan.
 You can borrow up to 65% of the value of the property in the form of a line of credit.
 To get this product, you will need to have a down payment of at least 20%, and the rest of the financing must be in the form of a mortgage loan.

-If you’re looking to buy a second property, National Bank offer select products and rates to help.
+If you’re looking to buy a second property, National Bank offers select products and rates to help.
 If your home can be used year-round, you may be able to get financing for up to 95% of its value.
-If it’s a seasonal home like a cottage or lake house, you can get financing for up to 90% of the property value.
-You have the option of choosing a fixed, variable, or reduced rate on your loan, and your amortization period can be up to 25 years.
+You can get financing for up to 90% of the property value if it’s a seasonal home like a cottage or lake house.
+You can choose a fixed, variable, or reduced rate on your loan, and your amortization period can be up to 25 years.

 National Bank Mortgage Payment Increases

-Mortgage prepayment involves a borrower paying off some or all of their loan early, either with a lump sum payment, or by increasing their monthly payments.
-Every bank in Canada has different prepayment amounts you can pay each year, and some come with more appealing prepayment options.
+Mortgage prepayment involves a borrower paying off some or all of their loan early, either with a lump sum payment or by increasing their monthly payments.
+Every bank in Canada has different prepayment amounts you can pay each year, and some offer more appealing prepayment options

 National Bank offers a few different prepayment options to help you pay off your mortgage sooner.
 These include:

-- Adding additional payments.
-National Bank allows for additional mortgage payment on each payment date.
+• Adding additional payments.
+National Bank allows for additional mortgage payments on each payment date.

-- Increasing your payment frequency.
+• Increasing your payment frequency.
 By speeding up how often you pay your mortgage from monthly to weekly or bi-weekly payments, you can reduce the amount of interest you’ll accrue over the lifetime of your loan.
-More frequent payments balance your mortgage amount more often, leaving less to accrue interest on.
+Frequent payments help reduce your mortgage balance faster, leaving less to accrue interest.

 National Bank Annual Mortgage Prepayment